Gardening | Landscaping | Swimming Pools

 Water: More water is needed in the warmer summer weather.
 Water twice weekly very deeply and in the morning - if it has not rained.

-Landscpae Plants: Water plants enough to penetrate about the top 2 feet of soil.
-Deep infrequent watering is better than small daily waterings.
+Landscape Plants: Water plants enough to penetrate about the top 2 feet of soil.
+Deep infrequent watering is better than small daily watering.
 Make sure you apply mulch around the base of your plants - this conserves moisture and prevents the growth of weeds.
 As the weather grows hot, it's time to plant palms.
 Do not plant too deeply as they will rot if there is not enough drainage.
-Prune palms when flower spathes show or wait until after the palm has finished flowering.
+Prune palms when flower spates show or wait until after the palm has finished flowering.

 Vegetables: Plant black-eyed peas, melons, okra and sunflowers.
-You will want to use a sahde cloth over tomatoes to keep insects away and to prevent curly top virus.
-The virus severly stunts and kills vegetable plants.
+You will want to use a shade cloth over tomatoes to keep insects away and to prevent curly top virus.
+The virus severely stunts and kills vegetable plants.

 Roses: Fertilize established roses.
 Liquid fertilizers can be added at two week intervals.